-You will each individually share, in a 3-4-minute oral audio note: What did you learn about yourself and your personal worldview and experience of Indigenous people in this assignment?
+You will each individually share, in a 3-4 minute oral audio note: What did you learn about yourself and your personal worldview and experience of Indigenous people in this assignment?
 How did you contribute to this project and what evidence to support your contribution?
 How did you stay in relation to the group?
 What did you experience about your emotional and intellectual responses, reactions and reflections?
 Provide some critical self-reflections around some personal challenges (biases, assumptions) that you have encountered.
-Audio note will be posted to the D2L Dropbox May 26 by 11:59p
+Please post your audio note to the D2L Dropbox June 2 by 11:59pm.